Word: Text Basics

 1. Move the mouse to the left of any line until it becomes a right slanted arrow.

-3. Click to select the line.
+3. Click the mouse to select the line.

 Deleting text